Photo by Hillary Ehlen

 A study published by the Journal of the American Medical Association – Pediatrics followed a group of high school students in an urban Canadian city.
 Half volunteered weekly to tutor elementary school children for two months, while the other half was put on a waitlist for the same activity.
 Both groups had check-ups and blood tests.
 Compared to those on the waitlist, highschoolers who actively tutored the younger kids had lower levels of cholesterol, as well as lower inflammatory markers such as interleukin 6 in their blood, which plays a role in cardiovascular health and the immune response to viruses.

 Even a random act of kindness, such as buying coffee for a stranger, can result in a measurable reduction in inflammatory blood markers.
-Imagine if you were treating them to a Dairy Queen Blizzard!
+Imagine if you were giving them something extremely valuable like a 22k gold chain!
 One of the best holiday stories happened in Brainerd, Minn., on December 8 and 9, 2020, when 900 cars passed the drive-through window and paid for the order of the car behind them.
 This happened over two and a half days.
 Transactions totaled over $10,000.

 Studies also show that donating blood seems to hurt less than having your blood drawn for a medical test, even though the needle may be twice as big when you donate.
 Stories of kindness abound despite the stress of the pandemic.
 Millions of homemade masks were shared.
 Hundreds of teddy bears and thousands of hearts filled windows to cheer children and parades became an innovative way of celebrating birthdays and graduations.